Office of Information Technology Organization

 These services are governed and delivered with extensive feedback and guidance from across the University through the IT Governance process.

 Local or collegiate IT units often offer discipline-specific, niche and complementary services to the 21 central services.
+Learn more about the IT Ecosystem.

 Vice President and Chief Information Officer